zxdfe/hugo-theme-sunflower/README.md

 **This theme requires Hugo extended > 0.65.0**
 ## Install from the command line

-If you don't want to use the [starter](https://github.com/forestryio/novela-hugo-starter), you can start from scratch and just install this theme from the command line.

 Create a new Hugo site and initialize your project as a [Hugo module](https://gohugo.io/hugo-modules/use-modules/):

 ```